RB Leipzig: Criticism

-The establishment of RB Leipzig has caused much controversy in Germany.
-The controversy has revolved around the apparent involvement of Red Bull GmbH and the restrictive membership policy.
-This has been seen as contrary to common practice in Germany, where football clubs have traditionally relied on voluntary registered associations, with sometimes very large number of members, and where the 50 + 1 rule has ensured that club members have a formal controlling stake.
-RB Leipzig has been criticized for allegedly being founded as a marketing tool and for allegedly taking commercialization of football in Germany to a new level.
+The establishment of RB Leipzig has led to much criticism in Germany, particularly regarding the involvement of Red Bull GmbH and its restrictive membership policy.
+This has been seen by German football fans as contrary to common practice in the country, where clubs have traditionally relied on voluntary registered associations, with sometimes a very large number of members, and where the 50 + 1 rule has ensured that club members have a formal controlling stake.
+RB Leipzig has received criticism relating to perceptions that it was founded as a marketing tool and that it increased the commercialization of football in Germany.
 The club has been rejected as a "marketing club", a "commercial club" or a "plastic club".
-The criticism has been widespread.
-Critics have been found both in the management and among coaches and supporters of other clubs.
+This criticism has been widespread, and includes people in the management and among coaches and supporters of other clubs.

-The introduction of RB Leipzig was met with protests from supporters of other Leipzig football clubs, notably 1.
-FC Lokomotive Leipzig and FC Sachsen Leipzig.
+Supporters of other Leipzig football clubs, such as Lokomotive Leipzig and Sachsen Leipzig, protested against the creation of RB Leipzig.
 They feared a decline of traditional fan culture in Leipzig, and a commercialization of football in the region.
-After the partnership with SSV Markranstädt had become known, protests immediately appeared in Leipzig suburbs.
-Red Bull advertising boards at the Stadion am Bad in Markranstädt was smeared with graffiti and the pitch was purposely destroyed by a weed killer.
+After the partnership with SSV Markranstädt became known, protests immediately appeared in Leipzig suburbs.
+Red Bull advertising boards at the Stadion am Bad in Markranstädt were smeared with graffiti and a weed killer placed on the pitch to purposely ruin it.
 Protests in Leipzig were generally non-violent.
-Despite RB Leipzig playing its inaugural season in 2009–10 in the same league as FC Lokomotive Leipzig and FC Sachsen Leipzig, criticism from these clubs was moderate.
-FC Lokomotive Leipzig chairman Steffen Kubald nevertheless said that the match against RB Leipzig would for each team be the match of the season, and that RB Leipzig was the "Bayern Munich of the Oberliga".
+Despite RB Leipzig playing its inaugural season in 2009–10 in the same league as Lokomotive Leipzig and Sachsen Leipzig, criticism from these clubs was moderate.
+Lokomotive Leipzig chairman Steffen Kubald, nevertheless, said that the match against RB Leipzig would for each team be the match of the season, and referred to RB Leipzig as the "Bayern Munich of the Oberliga" (fifth tier of German football).